North East England and World War Two 1939 to 1949

 1948 – Newcastle United promoted

-Newcastle United are promoted to Division One, returning to the top tier of the Football League from which they were relegated in 1934.
-The league was of course suspended during the war.
+Despite the sale of celebrity player, Len Shackleton earlier in the season, Newcastle United under manager George Martin are promoted to Division One, returning to the top tier of the Football League from which they were relegated in 1934.
+The league had of course been suspended during the war.

 1948 – More colliery closures